 The probation of a diploma student is removed when s/he attains a cumulative average of 65 or more in the third regular semester.
 Probation should be removed within one regular semester after being placed on academic probation; otherwise the student shall be on strict probation for one final semester.

-A student is dismissed from a College at DU for any of the following reasons:
+A student can be dismissed from a major, college or DU for any of the following reasons:

 Re – Admission:

 A student will normally be considered for readmission to the University and the same college only if, after spending a year at another recognized institution of higher education during which the student took at least 24 credit hours, the student is able to present a satisfactory record and recommendation.
 Exceptions may be made for students who leave the University for personal or health reasons.
 Transfer credits will be considered after evaluation of a student’s course work.
 The student must achieve a grade equivalent to the grade of 70 at DU in each of the courses for which transfer credits may be granted.

 The study period that a student must spend in a Diploma Program ranges from a minimum period of two academic years, up to a maximum period of four academic years.

 The study period that a student must spend in a Bachelor Program ranges from a minimum period of four academic years, up to a maximum period of eight academic years.
 However, if the student joins in second or third year the maximum period will be proportionately reduced.

 To receive a Diploma, students must satisfactorily complete 60 – 75 credit hours, depending on the program, with a cumulative grade point average (CGPA) of 65 percent.
 Other graduation requirements are stated in the corresponding section of this catalogue.